pfsense/docs/source/releases/2-4-new-features-and-changes.rst

       development snapshots
    -  *Next major version* will upgrade the firewall to 2.4-RC

--  For users tracking pfSense 2.4 snapshots:
+-  For users tracking pfSense® software version 2.4 snapshots:

    -  *Stable*, which is the default behavior, will upgrade the firewall to 2.4-RC and eventually 2.4-RELEASE